brucefan1983/GPUMD/README.md

 ## Prerequisites

-* You need to have a GPU card with compute capability no less than 3.5 and a `CUDA` toolkit which supports your GPU card installed.
+* You need to have a GPU card with compute capability no less than 3.5 and a `CUDA` toolkit no less than `CUDA` 9.0.
-* We have only tested the code in linux operating system, although I know that some users also managed to compile and run the code in Windows operating system with mininal modifications (I don't know exactly what they are) of the code.
+* Works for both linux and Windows operating systems.
 * We will try our best to keep `GPUMD` as a standalone code.
 So far, it does not depend on any other program other than the standard `C`, `C++`, and `CUDA` libraries.

 ## Compile GPUMD